alxkzmn/zk-wordle/README.md

 ```

 This is an Anvil test account's private key - don't use it in production, everyone else knows it!
-If you are deploying on a public chain, don't forget to verify the contract on Etherscan for other's convenience:
+If you are deploying on a public chain, don't forget to verify the contract on Etherscan for others' convenience:

 ```bash
 forge script script/ZKWordle.s.sol --ffi --rpc-url <YOUR RPC URL (e.g., Infura)> --private-key <YOUR ETHEREUM PRIVATE KEY> -vvv --broadcast --etherscan-api-key <YOUR ETHERSCAN API KEY> --verify
 ```